payalporwal/payalporwal/README.md

 - 👋 Hi, I’m @payalporwal
 - 👀 I’m interested in tech, art and reading books
 - 🌱 I’m currently learning Data Science
+- 💻 I'm also working on Web Development for experience
 - 📫 How to reach me payalporwal06@gmail.com